 Prefix method calls with the desired class wherever feasible.

-Use Python’s built-in documentation (such as docstrings) to obtain information about a class’ methods before inheriting from the class and verify that the documentation accurately reflects that implemented code.
+Use Python’s built-in documentation (such as docstrings) to obtain information about a class’ methods before inheriting from the class.

 For users who are new to the use of multiple inheritance in Python, carefully review Python’s rules, especially those of super() and class names that prefix calls.